 Healthy Aging North Dakota, or HAND, investigates human lifespan health.
-Specifically, the lab evaluates the role of muscle function on health during aging.
+Specifically, the lab evaluates the role of muscle function on health in during aging adults.
 The lab has been active for a year.

 Undergraduate students in the lab work closely with study participants and conduct data collection and analysis.
 Participants are volunteer, local community members who fit the study criteria.

-Participants are asked to make two lab visits.
+Participants are asked to make two lab visits to the lab.
 Students conduct intake surveys, take body measurements, administer cognitive questionnaires and collect data related to the main study.
 This involves five different assessments, including hand grip and walk tests.
-After the second visit, the students input and process the collected data.
+After the second visit, the students input and analyze process the collected data.